-Scenario: Noor is helping with her agency's efforts to recruit STEM students to come work at NASA.
-It is January, and she is in her first trimester of pregnancy.
-She is traveling a lot to campus recruiting fairs and is earning a lot of comp time for travel in the process.
+Scenario: Noor is a Federal employee in her first trimester of pregnancy.
+Her position requires her to travel frequently.
+As such, she is accruing compensatory time off for travel.
 Although Noor is eligible for FMLA and paid parental leave, she wants to maximize the amount of time away from work following the birth of her daughter, but she has a low number of accrued sick leave hours.
 In addition to her sick leave, can she use the compensatory time for travel she is earning during her period of recovery from childbirth?